-- Medically necessary; - Prior authorized by managed care organizations (MCOs); and - Delivered in accordance with the recipient's behavior treatment plan.
+- 1. Medically necessary; - 2.
+Prior authorized by managed care organizations (MCOs); and - 3.
+Delivered in accordance with the beneficiary's behavior treatment plan.

 Services must be provided by, or under the supervision of, a behavior analyst who is currently licensed by the Louisiana Behavior Analyst Board, or a licensed psychologist or licensed medical psychologist, hereafter referred to as the licensed professional.
 Payment for services must be billed by the licensed professional.